Wolox/dictum.js/README.md

 Using `chai` returned `res` object will supply all the information we need to address the given endpoint.
 Optionally, we can provide a second parameter containing a description for it.

+Then, documentation will be created when running our tests.

 ## Some other useful configurations

 #### Markdown syntax instead of HTML?
 Change the formatter: